javligten/IRM-FINAL-RESIT/README.md

 zless /net/corpora/twitter2/Tweets/2013/01/20130101\:*.out.gz  | /net/corpora/twitter2/tools/tweet2tab text | grep -E -i -w 'nivo|niveau' > file32013.txt

 zless /net/corpora/twitter2/Tweets/2023/01/20230101\:*.out.gz  | /net/corpora/twitter2/tools/tweet2tab text | grep -E -i -w 'nivo|niveau' > file32023.txt

+You will see that for every word we picked the 1st of January in both 2013 and 2023 and no specific time to avoid having an unknown variable influencing the results.

 After having done that, we ran the python script within the same directory as the .txt files.